No-show job: Organized crime and corruption

 The New York Times has written: "The no-show job has long played a central role in the annals of crime and corruption in New York, offering an efficient way for crooked politicians, union officials, mobsters and all manner of miscreants to funnel kickbacks and bribes to friends, family members, business associates and even themselves".
 Philip Carlo, in his biography of Anthony "Gaspipe" Casso, writes that no-show jobs are "a classic Mafia setup" and that such positions were highly prized among mobsters.
 A 2012 report of the Waterfront Commission of New York Harbor found that "no-show jobs held by relatives of mobsters and other well-connected people continue to vex government officials trying to make the ports more efficient and more competitive".

 In the past, no-show jobs were also an aspect of corruption in Boston.
 No-show jobs continue to play a role in corruption cases in Chicago, where they have had a long history.

 Corporate fraud

 In the corporate world, "no-show" employees—also called ghost employees—usually have some family or personal relationship to a manager or supervisor.
 In the corporate world, this is considered a type of payroll fraud.
 Fraud audits seek to detect such practices.
+For example, the Los Angeles Clippers salary cap scandal involved a paid "no-show" job for National Basketball Association (NBA) star Kawhi Leonard, paying him an additional $28 million for no work, thereby circumventing the NBA salary cap.
+The NBA investigated and ultimately imposed penalties on Leonard, Clippers owner Steve Ballmer, and the Clippers.